 But what if you want to get rid of your loan earlier as a result of a significant improvement in your income?
 Or what if want to refinance your loan because you’ve been able to find a loan from a different lender at much better terms and a lower interest rate?

 More specifically, what if you were able to find someone willing to take over your loan?
 Would you be able to transfer it to that person?
-The answer to this question depends on the exact type of loan you are thinking of transferring, so let’s take a look at a few.
+The answer to this question depends on the exact type of loan you are thinking of transferring.
+Let’s take a look at a few.

 Can You Transfer Your Mortgage To Another Person?